krane-io/krane/INSTALL.md

-## Requisites
+## Prerequisites

-Please install and download GOPM package manager.
-If you have issues please visit https://github.com/gpmgo/gopm for a more details process.
+Before you start, you will need to install and download the GOPM package manager.
+You can install this by typing:

     go get -u github.com/gpmgo/gopm

+If you have any issues, please visit https://github.com/gpmgo/gopm for a more detailed description of the install process for GOPM.

-## Installation
+## Installation of Krane

-First lets download all the code
+First, download all the code:

     go get -u github.com/krane-io/krane

-Then we install all the package dependencies
+Next, install all the package dependencies:

     cd $GOPATH/src/github.com/krane-io/krane
     gopm get

-Then we compile the project
+Then compile the project:

     gopm build

-Voilà you should have a Krane binary ready to use.
+Voilà, you should now have a Krane binary ready to use.

 ## Configuration

-Firstly create a folder in your home called *.krane*
+First, create a folder in your home called *.krane*

     mkdir -p ~/.krane/